Olek-ua/Sparkify_Project/README.md

 ## Results

-Please check my [Medium post - Use the power of Machine Learning to predict AirBnB prices in Seattle](https://medium.com/@oleksandr_49102/use-the-power-of-machine-learning-to-predict-airbnb-prices-in-seattle-bc9a781fd370) for full discussion of the project.
+Please check my [Medium post - Predicting user churn with PySpark](https://medium.com/@oleksandr_49102/predicting-user-churn-with-pyspark-4bdbed544cfc) for full discussion of the project.

 Here is the quick summary of what we've found in this project: